Here’s a crazy thought: if Facebook didn’t exist would the world be a more peaceful, empathetic place?

 Indeed, social media has become a troubling conduit for misinformation.

 Facebook (and Twitter) now wield incredible power to influence and divide people on a massive scale.
-Break things?
+Break things.
+Indeed.
 Mission accomplished.
-Social media plays an undeniably significant role as much as we’d like to think it’s entirely Donald Trump’s fault.